accountablejustice/report/opioid_retroactivity.markdown

 ### The Florida Legislature Partially Addressed the Problem
 In 2014, the Florida Legislature acknowledged that the trafficking threshold for prescription drugs were too low.
 Legislators passed laws that raised the thresholds significantly.
 The twenty-five year mandatory minimum threshold for hydrocodone increased from 44 pills to 462.
 The Legislature also added a new, seven-year mandatory minimum sentence for people possessing intermediate quantities of oxycodone or hydrocodone.

-Though the revised thresholds continue to inappropriately address drug addiction through incarceration rather than more effective public health interventions, they have reduced the number of Floridians sentenced each year to very long prison terms for possession of small quantities of prescription drugs.
+Though the revised thresholds [continue to ineffectively address drug addiction through incarceration](https://www.pewtrusts.org/en/research-and-analysis/issue-briefs/2018/03/more-imprisonment-does-not-reduce-state-drug-problems), they have reduced the number of Floridians sentenced each year to very long prison terms for possession of small quantities of prescription drugs.

 <br>